-(a) The project has a special need for the item or service that is beyond the level of services normally provided by the administrative unit personnel because it is considered a "major" project by OMB A-21 standards; (See Exhibit C for examples); or, iv.
-If the cost meets the conditions described above but was not in the approved budget, it may be charged directly only if:

-(b) The cost can be specifically identified to the technical scope of Work conducted under the project and is appropriately documented.
+- (a) The project has a special need for the item or service that is beyond the level of services normally provided by the administrative unit personnel because it is considered a "major" project by OMB A-21 standards; (See Exhibit C for examples); or, - (b) The cost can be specifically identified to the technical scope of Work conducted under the project and is appropriately documented.
 The project does not need to be major for those costs to qualify as technical costs and to be charged directly.
-They must, however, meet the other conditions in this Section E.1 in order to be directly charged.

-(c) The cost must meet basic requirements identified in Section E.1 of this policy.
+They must, however, meet the other conditions in this Section E.1 in order to be directly charged. - (c) The cost must meet basic requirements identified in Section E.1 of this policy.